openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/02-aap-configure/assignment.md

 EOF
 ```

-You successfully created New Namespace for your project “dev-game-app”, a one Sevice account so we can interact with cluster, Role & RoleBindingCluster.
+You successfully created New Namespace for your project “dev-game-app”, Sevice account & RoleBindingCluster.

-For credentials select credentials type “OpenShift or Kubernetes API Bearer Token”
+Login to Ansible Automation platform console and From left menu click on **credentials** select credentials type as “OpenShift or Kubernetes API Bearer Token”.

 We need 3 component to require to fill in the credentials.
 1. The OpenShift or Kubernetes API Endpoint of a cluster.
 2. API authentication bearer token of the service account.